vahidvdn/realworld-design-patterns/strategy-pattern/README.md

         console.log('Do your stuff here');
         break;

-      case 'Twitter':
+      case 'LinkedIn':
-        console.log('Perform an http call to Twitter');
+        console.log('Perform an http call to LinkedIn');
         console.log('Do your stuff here');
         break;